Skip to main content

 I waited a long time to talk about this show because I felt that it wasn’t easy to summarize all of my thoughts on it in a couple of paragraphs.
 However, today is the day, though I might end up writing about it again in the future since I’m one season behind.
 Plenty of things might change.

-The years passed and we had season after season.
-Somewhere along the way, my husband stopped watching it but I just couldn’t.
+The years passed, and we had season after season.
+Somewhere along the way, my husband stopped watching it, but I just couldn’t.
 I always wanted one more episode, one more season.
 It was so much more than just the mere Humanity vs. Zombies.
-Actually, with time, zombies become some sort of weird decor in the backyard.
-The show is about people, about humanity itself.
+Actually, over time, zombies become some sort of weird backyard decor.

-The dead rising and starting to eating the living was a very good excuse for humans to start revealing their true colors, the darker side of themselves and this show can often tell us a great deal about ourselves and the human race in general.
+The dead rising and starting to eat the living was a very good excuse for humans to reveal their true colors —the darker side of themselves.
+This show can often tell us a great deal about ourselves and the human race in general.

-The consecutive seasons give us some perspectives.
-You follow Rick’s group since the beginning so they’re obviously the good guys.
+The consecutive seasons offer some perspective.
+You follow Rick’s (you can also watch Andrew Lincoln in an episode of Guillermo del Toro's Cabinet of Curiosities) group since the beginning, so they’re obviously the good guys.
 But as soon as you start observing the other groups they come across, it’s impossible not to question yourself about a few things.
 Are they actually that different?

 I remember one season when they took some prisoners from another group who had attacked them.
-And the arguing in between characters made us think “Wait, who actually started all of this after all?”
+And the arguing between characters made us think, “Wait, who actually started all of this after all?”
 That pretty much sums up how the world works.

 If you start watching the show expecting just another shallow zombie show, you’ll probably have quite a few surprises in store.